Boris Yeltsin: 1985: relocation to Moscow to become Head of Gorkom

-Gorbachev was interested in reforming the Soviet Union and, at the urging of Yegor Ligachyov, the organisational secretary of the Central Committee, soon summoned Yeltsin to meet with him as a potential ally in his efforts.
-Yeltsin had some reservations about Gorbachev as a leader, deeming him controlling and patronising, but committed himself to the latter's project of reform.
-In April 1985, Gorbachev appointed Yeltsin as the Head of the Construction Department of the Party's Central Committee.
+Gorbachev was interested in reforming the Soviet Union and, at the urging of Yegor Ligachyov, the organizational secretary of the Central Committee, soon summoned Yeltsin to meet with him as a potential ally in his efforts.
+Yeltsin had some reservations about Gorbachev as a leader, deeming him controlling and patronizing, but committed himself to the latter's project of reform.
+In April 1985, Gorbachev appointed Yeltsin head of the Construction Department of the Party's Central Committee.
 Although it entailed moving to the capital city, Yeltsin was unhappy with what he regarded as a demotion.
 There, he was issued a nomenklatura flat at 54 Second Tverskaya-Yamskaya Street, where his daughter Tatyana and her son and husband soon joined him and his wife.
 Gorbachev soon promoted Yeltsin to secretary of the Central Committee for construction and capital investment, a position within the powerful CPSU Central Committee Secretariat, a move approved by the Central Committee plenum in July 1985.

 With Gorbachev's support, in December 1985, Yeltsin was installed as the first secretary of the Moscow gorkom of the CPSU.
 He was now responsible for managing the Soviet capital city, which had a population of 8.7 million.
 In February 1986, Yeltsin became a candidate (non-voting) member of the Politburo.
 At that point he formally left the Secretariat to concentrate on his role in Moscow.
 Over the coming year he removed many of the old secretaries of the gorkom, replacing them with younger individuals, particularly with backgrounds in factory management.
 In August 1986, Yeltsin gave a two-hour report to the party conference in which he talked about Moscow's problems, including issues that had previously not been spoken about publicly.
 Gorbachev described the speech as a "strong fresh wind" for the party.
-Yeltsin expressed a similar message at the 22nd Congress of the CPSU in February 1986 and then in a speech at the House of Political Enlightenment in April.
+Yeltsin expressed a similar message at the 27th Congress of the CPSU in February 1986 and then in a speech at the House of Political Enlightenment in April.